Blargian/ruski-b1/README.md

 ![nestingdolls2](https://user-images.githubusercontent.com/41984034/228809962-148f4725-de81-4542-902a-bd6091480092.png)

 Personal Russian language learning repository which contains textbooks and notes made during lessons with a teacher.
+Goal is to work towards taking the ТРКИ-1 examination.

 ## List of topics